-N32-c is the Control Plane interface between the SEPPs for performing the initial handshake and negotiating the parameters to be applied for the actual N32 message forwarding.
-See section 4.2.2 of 3GPP TS 29.573 [10].
+N32-c is the Control Plane interface between the SEPPs as illustrated in Figure 5 using TLS for performing the initial handshake and negotiating the parameters to be applied for the actual N32 message forwarding on N32-f.
+See section 4.2.2 of 3GPP TS 29.573 [10]] on details for negotiating via N32-c either TLS or PRINS to be used for N32-f.

-Figure 5 - N32-c Interface
+Figure 6 - N32-c Interface (see 3GPP TS 29.573)

-Once the initial HTTP/2 handshake is completed the N32-c connection is torn down.
+Once the initial HTTP/2 handshake is completed the short-lived N32-c connection is torn down.
+If PRINS is negotiated, the SEPPs have the N32-f security context established.
 This connection is End-to-End between SEPPs and does not involve IPX to intercept the HTTP/2 connection; although the IPX may be involved for IP level routing.